 Each year students will be asked to complete a "Student Climate" survey.
 Pima Community College also solicits student feedback on the "End of Course Evaluation - Instructional Faculty" form.
 Evaluations are anonymous.
-The data is reviewed by the Dean of Health Professions, PCC Institutional Research, and/or the Nursing Program Committees.
-Student feedback is utilized by the Nursing Program for evaluating program effectiveness and student satisfaction.
+The data is reviewed by the Program Administrator, PCC Institutional Research, and/or the Nursing Program Committees.
+Student feedback is utilized b the Nursing Program for evaluating program effectiveness and student satisfaction.